marcussacana/Specific-Games/Others/Readme.md

 **Dracu Riot**:
 Patch that contains the April Fools + Antwon + Leak Patches merged into one, without Antwon shit's
 Compatible with japanese version of the game with Update 1.1 and 1.2

+**Persona 5**:
+Stuff to extract, insert and translate the Persona 5 scripts, see the readme for more information